-Judges may interpret a law or statute by considering at the intent or goal of the legislature that created and passed the law.
-These applications of independent interpretation along with the rest of the judge’s decision are what make up the Common Law, also known as judge made law.
-Judges also use these past cases and the rules of law established in them, called precedent, to decide issues in the cases that they hear.
+Judges may interpret a law or statute by considering the intent or goal of the legislature that created and passed the law.
+These interpretations and other judicial decisions are called Common Law or judge made law.
+Common law is usually found in documents called Opinions.
+Judges use Opinions and the rules of law established in them, called precedent, to decide the present issues in the cases they hear.

-The federal district courts are the courts where federal cases are first filed.
+The federal district courts are the courts where federal cases are filed first.
 There are 94 federal judicial districts.
 The Districts are organized into 13 circuits: 11 regional Circuits, the D.C.
 Circuit, and the Federal Circuit.
-Each Circuit has a U.S. Court of Appeals to hear appeals from the District Courts located within its circuit.
+Each Circuit has a U.S. Court of Appeals to hear appeals from the District Courts located within their circuit.

 The United States Supreme Court only accepts cases of the highest importance.
 More about the Supreme Court.

 The Legislative Branch is called the General Assembly and it consists of the Senate and the House of Delegates and is responsible for making the laws (statutes).

 The Maryland Code (from Michie's Legal Resources) contains the laws of the State of Maryland.